CannabisCoin Price Hits $0.0029 on Top Exchanges (CANN)

 Buying and Selling CannabisCoin

-It is usually not presently possible to buy alternative cryptocurrencies such as CannabisCoin directly using US dollars.
-Investors seeking to trade CannabisCoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy CannabisCoin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as CannabisCoin directly using U.S. dollars.
+Investors seeking to trade CannabisCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy CannabisCoin using one of the aforementioned exchanges.

 Receive News & Updates for CannabisCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CannabisCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.